daemonraco/node-simple-site/README.md

 # node-simple-site
-basic template for a site using NodeJS, ExpressJS, Angular and DRTools
+basic template for a site using NodeJS, ExpressJS, Angular, Bootstrap and DRTools